 Abstract:Object class detection and segmentation are challenging tasks that typically requires tedious and time consuming manual annotation for training.
 In this talk I will present three techniques we recently developed for reducing this effort.
 In the first part I will explore a knowledge transfer scenario: training object detectors for target classes with only image-level labels, helped by a set of source classes with bounding-box annotations.
 In the second and third parts I will consider human-machine collaboration scenarios (for annotating bounding-boxes of one object class, and for annotating the class label and approximate segmentation of every object and background region in an image).

 - Jose M. Alvarez, Data61 (CSIRO), Australia

-- Nathan Silberman, Google Research, USA
+- Nathan Silberman, 4Catalyzer, USA

 - Dhruv Batra, Facebook AI Research / Georgia Tech, USA

 - Yann LeCun, Facebook AI Research / NYU, USA